 The Federal Employment Agency (BA) can issue work permits to certain nationals without requiring prior approval by a visa office.
-This currently applies to Georgian nationals who can work in Germany as seasonal workers without a visa.
+This currently applies to Georgian nationals and nationals of the Republic of Moldova who can work in Germany as seasonal workers without a visa.

 As a seasonal worker, you must still register before entering the country.
 You can use the Digital Registration on Entry form to do this directly online.